designforsf/brigade-matchmaker/docs/architecture.md

 ## Admin / Project CMS

-This component uses Django to update project-related data, including the skills needed, learning opportunities, and civic interests.
-This component is rendered by EmberJS and interacts with the JSON API.
+This component uses Django to manage project-related data, and the skill and civic interests taxonomies.
+This component interacts with the JSON API.

+This component uses Django, Djongo, Django-REST-framework, and Django-Simple-History.

 ---